Have you heard of S.U.R.F.?

 Be Specific

-When talking to your child, you want to focus on their behavior.
+When talking to your child, focus on their behavior.
 If you are clear, you have a better chance of being heard.
 Focus on one area of concern, instead of going on and on about many topics.
 Talk about the behavior you want to see changed.

 What can help is to write down what you want to say.
 Start small.
-Again, don’t try and cover a whole laundry list of problems.
+Again, don’t try to cover a whole laundry list of problems.
 Choose one.

 It’s all about baby steps.
-When you take one issue at a time, you will make progress forward.
+When you take one issue at a time, you will make progress.

 Offer an Understanding Statement

-When you are understanding, your child will be less defensive and more likely to work with you.
+When you understand, your child will be less defensive and more likely to work with you.

 You don’t have to agree with your child’s behavior or their solution to their problem, but you can make an effort to understand some parts of it.